-My teacher instincts said that everyone knew it, but I decided to experiment.
-So I wrote a problem on the board.
-Students were already logged into Socrative, and a box opened up on their screens.
+My teacher instincts said that everyone knew it, but I decided to experiment, so I wrote a problem on the board.
+Students were already logged in to Socrative, and a box opened up on their screens.
 Each student typed in his or her answer to the problem.
-They clicked enter, and all of their answers appeared on my screen beside the name of each student.
+They clicked Enter, and their answers appeared on my screen beside their names.

 I taught for another few minutes and gave them another problem.
 A few more solved it, but not everyone.
-We took the problem another way and then another few thought it was easy.
-Finally, after about ten more minutes of teaching, everyone was mastering the problems.
+We took the problem another way, and then another few thought it was easy.
+Finally, after about 10 more minutes of teaching, everyone was mastering the problems.
 Their test scores proved it.

 Formative Assessment Toolkit

 Learn the strengths and weaknesses of each tool.
 You’ll need several to meet every classroom situation.
-These are my fab five tools for formative assessment.
+These are my favorite tools for formative assessment.

-Socrative can be used for quick quizzes and also on the fly, as I've already shared.
-Here's another feature.
-Before class, I create quizzes that we can play as a game called Space Race.
+1. Quick Feedback: Socrative can be used for quick quizzes and also on the fly, as I’ve already shared.
+Here’s another feature: Before class, I create quizzes that we can play as a game called Space Race.
 The website automatically divides the class into teams.
-Kids know what color team they're on and can look at the rockets racing one another on the board.
-I don't always record the grade, particularly when I know I have more teaching to do.
+Kids know what color team they’re on and can look at the rockets racing one another on the board.
+I don’t always record the grade, particularly when I know I have more teaching to do.

 The advantage of Socrative is that it gives me percentages that I can use as a grade if we’re ready for that.
 You can even use it for traditional quizzes if desired.

-Kahoot lets us build fun quizzes.
-Students use computers, cell phones, or other devices to join in the game.
-You can create flashcards for review.
-You can also embed videos and use Kahoot as part of the teaching process, or students can create review games to share.
+2. Live Quiz Games: Kahoot, Quizziz, and Quizlet Live let us build fun quizzes.
+Students use computers, cell phones, or other devices to join the game.
+In some platforms, you can embed videos and make the game part of the teaching process, or students can create review games to share.
 One disadvantage is that students can use aliases.
-While I can see overall how the class is doing, unlike Socrative, I can’t see the patterns of which unfamiliar nickname is struggling.
+I like these tools, but do prefer the accountability and data I get out of Socrative and SMART Lab (see below) over Kahoot and the live quiz games.

-Otherwise, I knew this one was a winner when I finished ten minutes early on the last day of school and one class asked to play SAT vocab review in Kahoot.
+I knew Kahoot was a winner when I finished 10 minutes early on the last day of school and my class asked to play SAT vocab review with it.

-But what if you have no computers, no cell phones, no nothing?
+5. No Devices?
+But what if your students have no computers, no cell phones, no nothing?
 Do you have a smartphone or tablet?
-If so, you've got two simple answers.
+If so, you’ve got two simple answers.

-For quick quizzes: QuickKey is one mobile scanning app for the iPhone.
+For quick quizzes: QuickKey is a mobile scanning app for the iPhone.
 There are several others, such as ZipGrade and GradeCam.
-The disadvantage of this method is that your questions must be multiple choice.
-You print out the short form and students bubble it in.
-Use your smartphone to immediately know what students know with a snap of a picture.
+Your questions must be multiple choice.
+Print out the short form and have students fill in the bubbles.
+Use your smartphone to scan the quizzes and immediately know what your students know.

 I invite you to share your formative assessment tools and tips in the comments, because there are dozens if not hundreds of ways to assess.
 Our students need us to be excellent teachers, and formative assessment is one way to do it.